MansoorMajeed/archived-esc.sh-hugo/content/blog/2017-08-05-mount-gcs-bucket-linux.md

-+++
-author = "Mansoor A"
-categories = ["Google Cloud", "HomePage"] date = 2017-08-05T00:07:00Z
+---
+author: Mansoor A
+categories:
+- Google Cloud
+- HomePage
+date: "2017-08-05T00:07:00Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "mount-gcs-bucket-linux"
-summary = "Easily mount a Google Cloud Storage bucket in a Linux file system using gcsfuse and use it as if a local disk attached" tags = ["Google Cloud", "HomePage"] title = "How to mount a Google Cloud Bucket in Linux"
+summary: Easily mount a Google Cloud Storage bucket in a Linux file system using gcsfuse and use it as if a local disk attached

-+++
+tags:
+- Google Cloud
+- HomePage
+title: How to mount a Google Cloud Bucket in Linux
+url: mount-gcs-bucket-linux
+---

 Google Cloud Storage is Google's equivalent of Amazon's S3.
 And it's cheaper than S3 and works pretty great.